system76/docs/content/wireless.md

 ### Windows Dual Boot

-If you are dual booting Windows, you may lose access to your Wi-Fi card entirely after running driver/OS updates in Windows.
+If you're dual booting Windows, you may lose access to your Wi-Fi card entirely after running driver/OS updates in Windows.
 You may be able to gain access to your Wi-Fi card again by disabling "Fast Startup" in the Windows power options before booting back into Pop!_OS.

 ## Contact System76 Support

-If you purchased a System76 computer and you’ve tried all the steps above, but your wireless connection still isn’t working as expected, please collect the output from the diagnostic commands and contact [System76 Support](https://system76.com/contact/support)
+If you purchased a System76 computer and you’ve tried all the steps above, but your wireless connection still isn’t working as expected, please collect the output from the diagnostic commands and [contact support](https://system76.com/contact/support).